Opinions

 Ms. Dahlstrom tells Alaska voters that undocumented individuals should “go back to where they came from” and then “enter the country legally.”
 Undocumented individuals cannot legally re-enter the country after leaving, however, because there is an automatic statutory 10-year bar on re-entry even if the individual otherwise qualifies for an available and current visa.
 An undocumented person could conceivably return to her country of origin, apply for a visa at the United States embassy, have that visa denied based on the 10-year bar on re-entry, and then apply for a waiver on the basis of hardship to her United States citizen spouse, lack of criminal record, etc. But the grant of a discretionary waiver is unpredictable and, whether favorable or not, often involves years of delay waiting in the foreign country for the decision.

 Alaska’s longtime Congressman Don Young understood that immigration law is a highly complex subject and not reducible to demagogic slogans.
-For example, I worked with Congressman Young to resolve the immigration status of a young mother, Rebecca Trimble, who had been brought to the United States without documentation from Mexico as a few-day-old infant by members of a Christian church who never legally adopted her.
+For example, I worked with Congressman Young to resolve the immigration status of a young mother, Rebecca Trimble, who had been brought to the United States without documentation from Mexico as a few-days-old infant by members of a Christian church who never legally adopted her.
 When she contacted me, Rebecca and her husband — an Army officer and Public Health Service dentist — were living in Bethel and parenting their small children.
 Rebecca learned she was not a United States citizen after applying for a Real ID driver’s license.
-United States Citizenship and Immigration Services—having been advised of her undocumented status—ordered her to leave the country within 33 days or face deportation.
+United States Citizenship and Immigration Services—having been advised of her undocumented status — ordered her to leave the country within 33 days or face deportation.
 Under the policy advocated by Ms. Dahlstrom, Rebecca would have been separated from her husband and young children and deported to Mexico, where she had not lived since she was an infant and did not speak the language.
 Don Young thought otherwise and successfully sponsored a private bill to grant her legal status.

 Rebecca’s long ordeal is just one example of why a program of mass deportations makes no sense on practical, moral, or economic grounds.
-Immigration policy and immigration law is complicated stuff.
+Immigration policy and immigration law are complicated stuff.
 But the tools of a political demagogue are oversimplification and dehumanization of a target group.
 Donald Trump has fueled his political career by demonizing immigrants as rapists and drug smugglers who are — reprising a Nazi theme”poisoning the blood of our country.”
 Ms. Dahlstrom has signed onto this program for her own perceived short-term political gain.
 Alaskans and this country deserve better from our political leaders.

 ADVERTISEMENT